Twinning of the Meadowvale North and Streetsville transmission mains

 Public consultation is critical to the success of the project.

-Three Public Information Centres (PICs) will be held in association with the first three phases of the EA, and a public review period will occur during Phase 4.
+3 Public Information Centres (PICs) will be held in association with the first 3 phases of the EA, and a public review period will occur during Phase 4.

 Public Information Centre (PIC) No. 1

-PIC No. 1 will be held in person and will present the study’s problem/opportunity statement, existing study area conditions, short-listed routes and ask for public input.
+PIC No. 1 was held in person on December 4, 2025, at the River Grove Community Centre in Mississauga.
+The PIC presented the study’s problem/opportunity statement, existing study area conditions, and short-listed routes.

 Contact us